Diagnostic Molecular Scientist

 After completing just three courses, students can earn a molecular laboratory diagnostics online certificate at Michigan State University’s College of Natural Science.
 This certificate is an excellent preparation to sit for the molecular biology certification through the ASCP as it covers the information on the exam.
 However, this course does not meet the requirements to sit for the exam.
 This program is also a great fit for professionals already working in the field who need to advance their skills or education for advancement or employment opportunities.

 The three required courses are concepts in molecular biology; clinical application of molecular biology; and molecular pathology laboratory.
-While most of the coursework is completed online, students will have to travel to campus for a one-week intensive lab.
-Should travel be prohibitive, this component can be completed at a remote site.
+While most of the coursework is completed online, students must travel to campus for a one-week intensive lab.
+Should travel be prohibitive, this component can be completed remotely.

 • Location: East Lansing, MI